High Blood Pressure-Explained Simply

-(1)diuretics or waterpills/thiazides:They work by increasing the amount of salt and fluid that you pass out in urine.This reduces fluid in circulation which in turn reduces blood pressure.
+(1)Diuretics or waterpills/thiazides:They work by reducing fluid in circulation which in turn reduces blood pressure.

-(2)ACE(Angiotensin Converting Enzyme) inhibitors:They work by reducing the amount of a chemical angiotensin which tends to constrict your blood vessels, so less the amount of angiotensin in blood,blood vessels remain relaxed and widen and so pressure also lowers.Captopril,enalopril,lisinopril,ramipril etc. are some of the ACE inhibitors.
+(2)ACE(Angiotensin Converting Enzyme) inhibitors:They work by reducing the amount of a chemical angiotensin, so the blood vessels remain relaxed and widen and so pressure also lowers.Captopril, Lisinopril, Ramipril, etc. are some of the ACE inhibitors.

-(3)AIIRB(Angiotensin II Receptor Blockers):They work by blocking the effect of angiotensin II on the blood vessel walls.So they have a similar effect to ACE inhibitors.Losartan,valsartan,candesartan etc. are some of the AIIRB.
+(3)AIIRB(Angiotensin II Receptor Blockers):They have a similar effect to ACE inhibitors.Losartan, Valsartan, etc. are some of the AIIRB.